Y. V. S. Chowdary: Early years

 Chowdary joined as an assistant to editor Narasimha Rao.
-He also worked for Raghavendra Rao's films Kaliyuga Pandavulu, Sahasa Samrat, Agni Putrudu, Donga Ramudu, Janaki Ramudu, Rudranetra and Jagadeka Veerudu Athiloka Sundari.
+He also worked under K. Raghavendra Rao in Kaliyuga Pandavulu (1986), Sahasa Samrat (1987), Agni Putrudu (1987), Donga Ramudu (1988), Janaki Ramudu (1988), Rudranetra (1989), and Jagadeka Veerudu Athiloka Sundari (1990).

+Career expansion

-Chowdary's directorial debut film Sri Sitaramula Kalyanam Chutamu Rarandi started with Nagarjuna as producer in "Great India Entertainments" production house.
-The film was released on 26 June 1998 was successful which brought him 26 offers from different producers.
-After the success of first film, Nagarjuna gave Chowdary an opportunity to direct him and that turned out to be his second film Seetharama Raju.
-He later directed Yuvaraju starring Mahesh Babu, Simran, and Sakshi Shivanand.
+Chowdary's directorial debut, Sri Sitaramula Kalyanam Chutamu Rarandi (1998), started with Nagarjuna as producer, under the "Great India Entertainments" production house.
+Starring ANR and debutant Venkat in the lead roles, it released on 26 June 1998 to positive reviews and was successful, which brought him 26 offers from different producers.
+After the success of his debut film, Nagarjuna gave Chowdary another opportunity to direct him, which turned out to be his second film, Seetharama Raju (1999), also starring Nandamuri Harikrishna.
+He later directed Yuvaraju (2000), starring Mahesh Babu, Simran, and Sakshi Shivanand.
+Unlike his first two films, Yuvaraju opened to mixed reviews and was only an average grosser at the box office.

 Turning into producer: Lahiri Lahiri Lahirilo (2002)

-Chowdary first production Lahiri Lahiri Lahirilo, starrin Nandamuri Harikrishna, was named after the title of a song from popular Telugu film Mayabazar directed by K. V. Reddy.
+His first production, Lahiri Lahiri Lahirilo (2002), starring Nandamuri Harikrishna, was named after the title of a song from the popular and evergreen Telugu film, Mayabazar (1957), directed by K. V. Reddy.
 The film became successful and ran for 100 days and he organized the event at Gudiwada.
 In an interview, Chowdary stated that R. Narayana Murthy, who established "Sneha Chitra" and E. V. V. Satyanarayana, who established E. V .V.
-Cinema inspired him for establishing "Bommarillu Vaari" production house.
+Cinema, inspired him to establish "Bommarillu Vaari".